 - JBU vehicles have been purchased for the general business travel (not personal or pleasure) of JBU employees.
 (It is cost effective to use JBU owned vehicles rather than personal vehicles whenever possible).

-- Department accounts will be charged for JBU vehicles, 38 cents per mile for Ford Focuses, 43 cents per mile for standard cars, 52 cents per mile for mini vans, and 58 cents per mile for 10-passenger vans.
+- Department accounts will be charged for JBU vehicles, .40 for Priuses and .43 for Camrys, 52 cents per mile for mini vans, and 58 cents per mile for 12 and 15-passenger vans.
 This includes the cost of fuel.
 Mileage rates may change to reflect the changes in fuel costs.

 - If a JBU vehicle is not available and a rental vehicle is not used while on JBU business, drivers may use a personal vehicle and be reimbursed by department at the approved IRS rate to cover gas and wear on the vehicle.
 In this case, the driver must carry automobile insurance as required by law.